-With core web vitals being the biggest thing to change to Google’s algorithm for 2021, Shopify Unite 2021 largely focused on performance.
+With core web vitals being the biggest change to Google’s algorithm, Shopify Unite 2021 largely focused on performance.
 With their beefed up new Storefront API, they’re now able to achieve API calls in all major geographic regions in under 50ms.

 As ecommerce is increasingly going borderless, Shopify has added international pricing to the Storefront API.
 This will be key for enterprise brands looking to make the shift without the need for multiple storefronts.
 Additionally, you can also display stock availability based on location, which is vital for local pickup conversions.

 Going headless is all the rage these days, as statically generated websites provide a much more robust and speedier experience.
 As the mobile market shifts to 5G, people will expect things to load yesterday.
 This simply boils down to better page rankings, lower bounce rates, higher conversion rate, and ultimately increasing your bottom line.
 With the Hydrogen toolkit, you’re able to get a headless deployment including native react components, in just a matter of a few clicks.

 With all these great new additions, Shopify continues to prove why it’s one of the top industry leaders in ecommerce.
 Website speed was the clear theme of Unite, as Shopify Apps will now have speed impact restrictions, with no greater than a 10% attribution to the Lighthouse speed index.
 Page performance and lack of modularity have always become the biggest red flags for enterprise level brands.
 Clearly the wizards at Shopify have been listening, and we’re excited to see all the major announcements continue to roll out over the year.
 Technically we were supposed to get theme sections last year, but hey I’m not complaining.

 Need help upgrading your Shopify Website to 2.0 standards?
 Contact us today for a free consultation.